aelij/aelij.github.io/_posts/2006-10-31-creating-new-animation-types.md

 One last caveat: I did not test this on a type other than CornerRadius.
 It's quite possible this small framework will not fit every scenario.
 As I said, the designers of WPF may very well have had a good reason not to take this approach.

 **Update:** I've changed the implementation from a calculator type parameter to a `CreateCalculator()` abstract method.
 This makes my classes slightly more cumbersome, but more importantly, makes writing polymorphic code a lot nicer (consider writing a method that accepts a `LinearAnimationBase`.
-Why should you have to drag along that&nbsp;_TCalc_ type parameter?)
+Why should you have to drag along that _TCalc_ type parameter?)